Some Loops Shouldn't Have an Owner

 Let It Run

 Workers automatically detect and execute your loops.
-Sit back and watch your game come alive.
+Sit back and watch your loop run — no owner required.

 See the Details